beanlee999/mishabot/README.md

     |   |                 ^- Codes containing conversational, Q&A element of Misha
     |   |                 with text-to-speech element
     │   └── faq_SBERT_train.py
-    |                     ^- codes to train SBERT model and save trained results in
+    |                     ^- codes to train Sentence Transformers model and save trained results in
     |                       `SBERT/bot` folder
-    ├── data/               <-  Folders containing text datasets for training sentence BERT and
+    ├── data/               <-  Folders containing text datasets for training sentence transformers and
-    |                       classification model
+    |                       BERT classification model
     ├── README.md           <-  Explains working principle of the Chatbot
     │                       and how to set it up
     ├── requirements.yml    <-  YAML file containing dependency list for setting up